Steenrod squares on Intersection cohomology and a conjecture of M. Goresky and W. Pardon

-Here, we consider the extension of intersection cohomology to a simplicial setting previously introduced in \cite{2012arXiv1205.7057C}.
-The basic objects of study are the \ffss~(see \defref{def:filteredfaceset}), the case of a pseudomanifold, $X$, corresponding to a filtered version, $\ob{\rm ISing}^{\cF}(X)$, of the singular simplicial set associated to a topological space.
-As cochain complex associated to a \ffs, $\ob{K}$, we choose a blow-up $\tN^*(\ob{K})$ of the normalized cochain complex on a simplicial set.
-This notion of blow-up, defined in \cite{2012arXiv1205.7057C} and recalled in \secref{sec:perversity}, comes from a version in differential forms already existent in \cite{MR1143404}.
-The elements of $\tN^*(\ob{K})$ have a perverse degree (see \defref{def:tranversedegree}) which allows the definition of a complex $\tN^*_{\ov{p}}(\ob{K})$, for any loose perversity $\ov{p}$.
-In the case of the singular \ffs, $\ob{K}=\ob{\rm ISing}^{\cF}(X)$, we have proved in \cite{2012arXiv1205.7057C} that $\tN^*_{\ov{p}}(\ob{K})$ gives the Goresky-MacPherson intersection cohomology of the pseudomanifold $X$, when we are working over a field.
+Here, we consider the blow-up, $\tN^*(X)$, of the normalized cochain complex on a filtered version of the singular simplicial set associated to $X$.
+This notion of blow-up, defined in \cite{2012arXiv1205.7057C} and recalled in \secref{sec:perversity}, comes from a version adapted to differential forms already existent in \cite{MR1143404}.
+The elements of $\tN^*(X)$ have a perverse degree (see \defref{def:tranversedegree}) which allows the definition of a complex, $\tN^*_{\ov{p}}(X)$, for any loose perversity $\ov{p}$.
+In \cite{2012arXiv1205.7057C}, we have proved that the blow-up, $\tC^*(X)$, gives the Goresky-MacPherson intersection cohomology of the pseudomanifold $X$, for the complementary perversity, when we are working over a field.
+With \propref{prop:CandN}, the blow-up $\tN^*(X)$ inherits this property; we denote its cohomology by $H^*_{\TW,\bullet}(X;\F_{2})$.